-Question Answer Mark

-Number 1 (d) Indicative content

-1 (d) AO2 Reasons for supporting this statement could be: • God should be powerful enough to end suffering • God could make a world free of suffering • God would show his love by preventing suffering

-Reasons for not supporting this statement could be: humans cause suffering suffering is part of God's plan suffering is part of the test of life

-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 1 (d) AO2 Indicative content Reasons for supporting this statement could be: God should be powerful enough to end suffering God could make a world free of suffering God would show his love by preventing suffering Reasons for not supporting this statement could be: humans cause suffering suffering is part of God's plan Jesus suffered for humans Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion

-1 mark for 3

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons marks for

-3 marks forthree simple reasons

-or two developed reasons

-or a fully developed reason

-(ii) Why some people may disagree with their opinion 3
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons 3 or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3

-1 mark for

-a simple reason2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason

-Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
-Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the context of the demands of the question.
+Question 1 (a, b, c, d) Spelling, Punctuation on and Grammar 0 marks Errors severely hinder the meaning of the response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
+Threshold performance Level 1 1 mark Candidates spell, punctuate and use the rules of grammar with reasonable accuracy in the context of the demands of the question.
 Any errors do not hinder meaning in the response.
 Where required, they use a limited range of specialist terms appropriately.
-Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
+Intermediate performance Level 2 2-3 marks Candidates spell, punctuate and use the rules of grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
 Where required, they use a good range of specialist terms with facility.
-High Level 4 Candidates spell, punctuate and use the rules of performance 3 marks grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
+High performance Level 3 4 marks Candidates spell, punctuate and use the rules of grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
 Where required, they use a wide range of specialist terms adeptly and with precision.

-Question Number Correct Answer Partially Correct Answer Reject Mark 2 (a) AO1 an attempt to contact God (usually through words) communication with God the act of talking to God asking God for something worshipping God communication an example of a prayer Any alternative wording of the above points is acceptable. someone who prays Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 2 (a) AO1 an attempt to contact God (usually through words) communication with God the act of talking to God asking God for something worshipping God communication an example of a prayer Any alternative wording of the above points is acceptable.
+(1) someone who prays Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+(2)